 Retinopathy of Prematurity (ROP) is an avoidable cause of blindness.
-Premature babies are known to develop the potentially blinding disease called Retinopathy of Prematurity (ROP) if not carefully treated.
+Premature babies are known to develop this potentially blinding disease called Retinopathy of Prematurity (ROP) if not carefully treated.
 Health workers are aware of these risks and should take precautions to prevent blindness.

-Paul du Plessis will personally attend to your claim, including engaging, consulting and debating with the leading experts in this field of medical negligence, in order to properly assess your claim.
+Your claim is given personalised attention by our attorneys, including engaging, consulting and debating with the leading experts in this field of medical negligence, in order to properly assess your claim.

 ROP and medical negligence

 Medical negligence relating to ROP may include something going wrong at a few stages:

 On the part of the Paediatrician / Hospital: